 The MLA 8 Handbook is the offical guide of MLA citation formatting.
 You can find the manual on reserve behind the circulation desk and in the reference section of the library's collection.

-MLA 8 Works Cited Guide from Spartanburg Community College Library
+MLA 8 Works Cited Guide from EVC Library

 MLA requires specific formatting of your paper and Works Cited List.

 Watch the video below for instructions on how to set up your paper in Microsoft word:

 This MS Word document template is pre-formatted according to proper MLA standards.
 Just insert your information and you are ready to go!

 The Modern Language Association (MLA) published a new edition of the MLA Handbook in 2016.
 Changes to the MLA formatting have been made.
 Here are the most important to be aware of: